 - Complementary medicines can cause unwanted effects as well as beneficial effects.

-- It is important to tell all your healthcare professionals about all the medicines you are taking, including complementary medicines.
+- It is important to tell your healthcare professionals about all the medicines you are taking, including complementary medicines.

 - Discuss the possible benefits and harms of using complementary medicines with your healthcare professionals before you start taking them.